 Student life doesn't have to end with your last lecture of the day - not if you're staying in one of our purpose-built rooms at the Hadlow campus.

-For our Further Education students, we have 160 rooms located within the Student Village set in the heart of the beautiful Hadlow campus.
-These are arranged in single-sex blocks and comprise single bedrooms with wash-basins and a fully equipped communal kitchen/dining area.
-Free wi-fi is available throughout all blocks.
+The 160 rooms are arranged in single-sex blocks and comprise single bedrooms with wash-basins and a fully equipped communal kitchen/dining area.
+Free Wi-Fi is available throughout all blocks.